Water Chemistry Water Chemistry — Can You Shock Pool With High pH? Complete Chemistry Guide

 Diagnosing Your Pool's Condition

-Solution 1: Lower pH First (Recommended Approach)
+Solution 1: Lower pH First (Tidiest Approach)

 2. Turn on your pool pump and ensure good circulation

-3. Pour muriatic acid slowly over the water surface in the deep end while walking around the pool perimeter
+3. Pour muriatic acid slowly over the water in the deep end while walking around the pool perimeter

-4. Wait 2-4 hours, then retest pH
+4. Wait about 30 minutes with the pump running, then retest pH

 5. Repeat if necessary to reach pH 7.2-7.4

-Solution 2: Shock Immediately Despite High pH
+Solution 2: Shock Now, Correct pH After

 Understanding Shock Levels and CYA